-9.3.3 Quality Assessment Program for Subcontracted Laboratories

-A competitive award system has been established by the Bechtel Jacobs Company (BJC) Sample Management Office to place analytical work that may be required by BJC.
-The Sample Management Office provides single-point sample management for BJC projects/programs and BJC subcontractors.
-Commercial laboratories approved by the Sample Management Office are required to comply with the requirements set forth in the Integrated Contractor Procurement Team Basic Ordering Agreement terms and conditions.
-Oversight of subcontracted commercial laboratories is performed by the DOE Environmental Management Consolidated Audit Program, which is supported by the Sample Management Office.
-DOE, the Sample Management Office, and other subcontractors from across the DOE complex work together in the Environmental Management Consolidated Audit Program to conduct on-site laboratory reviews and to monitor the performance of all subcontracted laboratories.
-Awards are made to laboratories to provide analytical support to BJC projects based on the best value added to the project.
+9.3.3 Quality Assessment Program for Subcontracted Laboratories management for Bechtel Jacobs Company projects/programs and Bechtel Jacobs Company subcontractors.
+Commercial laboratories approved by the SMO are required to comply with the requirements set forth in the Integrated Contractor Procurement Team Basic Ordering Agreement (ICPT BOA) terms and conditions.
+Oversight of subcontracted commercial laboratories is performed by the DOE EM Consolidated Audit Program (EMCAP), which is supported by the SMO.
+DOE, the SMO, and other subcontractors from across the DOE complex work together in the EMCAP to conduct on-site laboratory reviews and to monitor the performance of all subcontracted laboratories.
+Awards are made to laboratories to provide analytical support to Bechtel Jacobs Company projects based on the best value added to the project.
 Best value is a graded approach comprised of price and performance history.